rich-junwang/rich-junwang.github.io/content/posts/read/career.md

     relative: false
 ---

-Sama has a very good blog talking about the how to manage one's career.
+Sama has a very good blog talking about how to manage one's career.
 I copied it here.

 -------------------------------